Azure-Samples/netappfiles-dotnetcore-sdk-sample/README.md

   - azure
   - azure-netapp-files
   - dotnet-core
-description: "This project demonstrates how to use a .netcore sample application that shows customers how to perform CRUD management operations for Microsoft.NetApp resource provider."
+description: "This project demonstrates how to use a dotnet-core sample application perform CRUD management operations for Microsoft.NetApp resource provider."
 ---

 # Azure NetAppFiles SDK Sample for .NETCore
-This project demonstrates how to use a .netcore sample application that shows customers how to perform CRUD management operations for Microsoft.NetApp resource provider.
+This project demonstrates how to use a dotnet-core sample application perform CRUD management operations for Microsoft.NetApp resource provider.

 In this sample application we perform the following operations: